To use this website you must be of legal drinking age

 The richest expressions in the core range.
 Jura 14 Year Old layers sweet citrus with dark chocolate and a hint of cinnamon.
 This whisky sits comfortably as an after-dinner dram or a considered gift.

-Fruity, rich and elegant, Jura 15 Year Old Sherry Cask begins with our characterful spirit drawn from Jura's exceptionally tall stills.
-It then combines the vibrant, fruity qualities of American white oak ex-Bourbon matured Jura with the sweet, delicate richness.
+Fruity, rich and elegant, this whisky begins with our characterful spirit drawn from Jura’s exceptionally tall stills.
+It then combines the vibrant, fruity qualities of American white oak ex-Bourbon matured Jura with a sweet, delicate richness.

 Best food pairings for Jura whisky